-Compensation Element Objective Features Base salary To attract, motivate and retain highly skilled executive talent.
+Compensation Element Objective Objective Features Base salary To attract, motivate and retain highly skilled executive talent.
 Fixed component of pay to provide financial stability, based on responsibilities, experience, individual contributions and peer company data.
 Annual cash incentive compensation To provide incentives that motivate and reward the achievement of performance goals that directly correlate to the enhancement of stockholder value, as well as to facilitate executive retention.
 Variable component of pay based on the achievement of annual corporate and individual goals, as applicable.
 Long-term equity incentive compensation To align executives' interests with those of stockholders through long-term incentives linked to the achievement of specific performance, which we believe serves to enhance short- and long-term value creation for our stockholders, and promote retention.
-Long-term compensation in the form of stock options and restricted stock units, typically subject to multi-year vesting, which provides incentives for employee retention and seeks to align executive and stockholder interests.
+Long-term compensation in the form of time-based and performance-based stock options and restricted stock units, which provides incentives for employee retention, drives performance and increased stockholder value and seeks to align executive and stockholder interests.